BigDataBiology/big-data-biology_org/manual.md

 ## Biannual big picture meetings

-We will have regular meetings to discuss the progress of your projects (depending on need, either weekly or fortnightly).
+We will have regular meetings to discuss the progress of your projects.
+This is generally a weekly one-on-one with Luis.
+There will be a full hour blocked for this meeting, but (in practice) most of the meetings are much shorter.

 In addition, every six months, we will have a one-on-one meeting focusing on your long-term evolution.
 This is a structured meeting (there is a checklist), so that we make sure not to forget anything, but generally speaking, we go over your career goals and progress and try to adjust course if necessary (or just evaluate what needs to be done next as part of your general progression).
 These meetings are also for me to get feedback on how I am doing with respect to you.

+Furthermore, anyone who is _in the group or an alumnus_ can schedule a meeting with Luis at any time with no need to ask for prior permission (access to Luis' calendar is provided in the internal information).

 ## Conferences